Hucaru/maplestory-client-hook/README.md

 Download and install the DirectX SDK 2006 and make sure the `INCLUDE_DIR` and `LIB_DIR` variables in `build.bat` are pointing to your install.

+Download the Microsoft Detours repo and compile the x86 lib and copy the compiled lib and header file into this directory.

 Running `build.bat` should compile the DLL.

 ## How to inject